 What Is a Content Strategy Framework?

-A content strategy framework is a blueprint you come up with once you’ve hammered out all the basics as to what you’re looking to accomplish with your content and why.
-Think of it as the skeleton that will lend support to your larger content catalog, especially as it grows.
+A content strategy framework is a blueprint you create once you’ve outlined the basics of what you want to achieve with your content and why.
+Think of it as the skeleton that supports your larger content catalog, especially as it grows.

-A good content strategy framework explicitly details what types of content you’ll be producing, who it’s for, what form it will take, where you’ll publish it, and how often.
-It’s essential for keeping your content production team on track over the long haul, as consistency is a key component in your long-term success.
+A solid content strategy framework explicitly outlines the types of content you’ll produce, your target audience, content formats, publication platforms, and frequency.
+It’s essential for keeping your content production team aligned in the long term, as consistency is key to long-term success.

-Key steps to take when building your content strategy framework include:
+Key steps in building your content strategy framework include:

-- Going over your primary goals and reflecting on how they fit into your content plan
+- Reviewing your primary goals and how they fit into your content plan

-- Auditing your existing content catalog to better assess what’s working for you and what’s not
+- Auditing your existing content catalog to assess what’s effective and what’s not

-- Selecting a content management system that’s in line with your goals, your needs, and your audience’s expectations
+- Selecting a content management system aligned with your goals, needs, and audience expectations